-The department recently completed the multi-year plan to update the radio and communications equipment.
+The Department recently completed the multi-year plan to update the radio and communications equipment.
 The radio models in use by the Department were initially purchased many years ago and are being discontinued by the manufacturer which necessitated the upgrade to ensure continued support and warranty coverage.
 By discontinuing the models, the manufacturer indicated it would no longer be making the replacement parts unique to those radios.
 This means maintaining the older models would become increasingly expensive, and in some cases impossible.
 These radios do have a long service life and would likely have remained in service for a few years longer, but without continued manufacturer support, they became obsolete.
-Additionally, The Lee County government is preparing to modernize the regional network, and our equipment had to be changed to continue to work.
+Additionally, The Lee County government is modernizing the regional network, and our equipment has to be changed to continue to function.

 This project brought to light a few areas for improvement within our process.
 Starting in 2019 the expense for mobile radios was shifted to our rolling stock budget; radios are now accounted for and purchased along with the vehicle they will be added to.
+In 2020 the purchase of mobile and portable radios was supplemented by funds received by the city through the FEMA process in response to Hurricane Irma.
 The separate line item for these radios no longer exists.
-This means the fleet budget numbers have risen slightly, as the cost is for the vehicle itself, and the equipment that will be installed and considered a permanent addition.
+This means the fleet budget numbers have risen slightly, as the cost includes the vehicle itself, along with the equipment that will be installed and considered a permanent addition.